 Before further diving into the comparison between SQL and MySQL, here is a brief overview of their distinctions.

-MySQL is an open-source relational database management system (RDBMS) that stores and manages data by querying it using the Structured Query Language(SQL).
+MySQL is an open-source relational database management system (RDBMS) that only stores data and manages data by querying it using the Structured Query Language(SQL).

 SQL is a programming language used to communicate with databases to manage and retrieve data.